Healthy Homes Assessment Judgeford

 Judgeford Moisture Ingress & Drainage

-Rental properties need to be equipped with effective drainage to eliminate floodwaters, surface water and ground water, including an appropriate runoff or outfall.
-Making sure the water has a place to go and that it isn’t allowed to remain beneath structures is a crucial aspect of making sure your property is dry.
+Rental properties must have efficient drainage to get rid of storm water, surface water and groundwater, with an appropriate outfall or runoff.
+Making sure the water is able to go, and it isn’t allowed to remain beneath buildings is an essential part of keeping your property dry.

-Alongside the drainage system that will prevent moisture ingress, if your apartment has an enclosed gap between your flooring and ground, a ground moisture barrier should be put in place if it’s reasonably practicable to do so.
+Alongside a drainage system to prevent moisture ingress, if your property has an enclosed space between your flooring and the ground, a ground water barrier should be put in place if it is reasonably practicable to do so.

 moisture ingress and drainage inspection